Our Solar Goals

 By fall 2019, we’ll have an array in place that will provide more than a quarter of the electricity we consume on the FUS campus.
 The new array will be placed on the flat-roofed portions of FUS and outside the green roof on the Atrium addition.
 The Landmark building will be unaffected.

 The 79 kW system will generate about 90,000 kW-hours of electricity annually.
 The system’s sticker price of $170,000 will be reduced by a $20,000 grant already awarded from RENEW Wisconsin, as well as donations from the 2018 FUS Capital Campaign.
-The remainder of the cost will be further reduced, about 50 percent, by the tax treatment discussed above.
+The remainder of the cost will be further reduced, about 50 percent, by the tax treatment discussed below.
 FUS will pay the tax sponsor for several years (to be determined) in order cover principal and interest on the bonds; those payments will amount to less than what the congregation would have paid MG&E for the electricity generated.
 Eventually, the congregation will own the array outright, and the electricity will be free.

 The solar project has been organized by FUS staff and the Sustainability Ministry Team.
 The team has additional good news on energy as well: Efficiency improvements from operational and equipment upgrades to the geothermal heating system should save another quarter of FUS’s electricity use.
 Together with the solar project, the efficiency improvements will save money and get FUS toward the team’s goal of carbon net neutrality or better.